Oceans and coasts

 On our beautiful blue planet, the sea covers more than 70% of the surface.
 Far more species live in the oceans than on land.
 The marine environment provides livelihoods and food for hundreds of millions of people.

-Less than 2% of our oceans are officially protected - something that urgently needs to change.
+Only 1.2% of our oceans are officially protected - something that urgently needs to change.
 Which is why that’s a key focus of our marine work.

 Fishing isn’t a problem - overfishing is